MouseLand/suite2p/README.md

 pip install matplotlib --upgrade
 ~~~~

-If you are on Yosemite Mac OS, PyQt doesn't work, and you won't be able to install suite2p.
-More recent versions of Mac OS are fine.

-The software has been heavily tested on Windows 10 and Ubuntu 18.04, and less well tested on Mac OS.
-Please post an issue if you have installation problems.
-The registration step runs faster on Ubuntu than Windows, so if you have a choice we recommend using the Ubuntu OS.

 To export views in the GUI, you can right-click.
 Exporting to 'svg' will work with the latest release of pyqtgraph.
 However, to export to different file types (like png or tiff, see [issue](https://github.com/MouseLand/suite2p/issues/44)), you will need to install the development version of pyqtgraph yourself by
 ~~~~
 pip install git+https://github.com/pyqtgraph/pyqtgraph